tanmaypardeshi/scanning_tool/README.md

 The notebooks included focus on model serialization attack on a particular ML library.
 We carry out a stealth mock exfiltration attack.
 Stealth, because the model still works as before the attack.
 Mock, because we don't actually carry out an exfiltration attack but show a POC where it can be carried out.

+This is a clone with small modifications.
+The original code can be found [here](https://github.com/protectai/modelscan/tree/main/notebooks#notebooks-demonstarting-model-serialization-attacks).

 ### Installation and running steps:

 1. Create a virtual environment (venv) using: